pagopa/io-app/README.md

   $ cp .env.production .env
 ```

+> **Note**
-_Note: The sample configuration sets the app to interface with our test environment, on which we work continuously; therefore, it may occur that some features are not always available or are fully working.
-Check the comments in the file for more informations about environment variables._
+> The sample configuration sets the app to interface with our test environment, on which we work continuously; therefore, it may occur that some features are not always available or are fully working.
+Check the comments in the file for more informations about environment variables.

 ### io-dev-api-server
 You can also target the [io-dev-api-server](https://github.com/pagopa/io-dev-api-server) for development purposes.